Johnston Ridge Observatory

-Contact any Mount St Helens office for information on where it is safe and legal to bring your pets.
+Contact Johnston Ridge Observatory (360) 274-2140 or Mount St. Helens Administrative Headquarters (360) 449-7800 for information on where it is safe and legal to bring your pets.

 At a Glance

-||Yes during open hours|
+|Restroom:||Yes during open hours|

 From Castle Rock, WA take State Route 504 east for 52 miles to Johnston Ridge Observatory at the end of State Route 504.